-To ensure high-quality safe abortion care, we train health professionals, equip health facilities, and provide clinical guidance.
+To ensure high-quality safe abortion care, we train health professionals, equip health facilities and provide clinical guidance.
 These are Ipas’s areas of expertise, and we draw on decades of experience helping countries improve their health systems’ ability to provide safe abortion care.
-In 2016, Ipas continued to train doctors, midwives and nurses to safely and respectfully perform abortions—and provide counseling on contraceptive options.
+In 2017, Ipas continued to train doctors, midwives and nurses to safely and respectfully perform abortions and provide counseling on contraceptive options.
 We helped keep clinics stocked with necessary supplies and partnered with governments to develop national standards and guidelines for evidence-based care.

 Women and girls can’t exercise their reproductive rights without laws and policies that support access to safe abortion and contraception.
-In 2016, Ipas continued to educate policymakers about the need for safe abortion, to train police and lawyers on how to uphold women’s rights within their legal systems, and to partner with local groups that advocate for sexual and reproductive rights.
-We also worked to make sure women’s right to safe, legal abortion was included in global conversations about the United Nations’ newly established Sustainable Development Goals.
+In 2017, we worked with partners around the world to reduce the devastating harm to women’s health and lives inflicted by President Trump’s Global Gag Rule.
+We also continued to educate policymakers about the need for safe abortion, to train police and lawyers on how to uphold women’s rights within their legal systems, and to partner with local groups that advocate for sexual and reproductive rights.

 Ipas worked to expand and protect abortion rights